Notice

 School-based competitions

-Community relations manages several of the internal drives and activities that UW Health participates in to support our community including:
+Community Relations manages several of the internal drives and activities that UW Health participates in to support our community including:

-Results from our last drive:
+Results from our latest campaigns

-Toys collected through Toys for Tots: 3,000
+Toys collected through Toys for Tots-Dane County: 3,000

-Meals for Second Harvest Foodbank: 70,125
+Meals for Second Harvest Foodbank of Southern Wisconsin: 70,125

-Families supported through Salvation Army's Adopt-a-Family: 82
+Families supported through the Salvation Army of Dane County's Adopt-a-Family program: 82

 Juli Aulik, Director, Community Relations